Geodata

 Raster Pixels

 Raster data is made up of pixels or grid cells.
 Commonly, they are square and regularly spaced.
 But rasters can be rectangular as well.
-Rasters associate values to each pixel.
+Rasters associate values with each pixel.

 Continuous rasters have values that gradually change such as elevation or temperature.
 But discrete rasters set each pixel to a specific class.
 For example, we represent land cover classes to a set of values.